gamemann/XDP-Firewall/README.md

 Basically, Clang/LLVM 12 or above is required and I'd recommend running Linux kernel 5.15 or above.

 ### BPF For/While Loop Support + Performance Notes
 This project requires for/while loop support with BPF.
-Older kernels will not support this and output an error such as:
+Older kernels will not support this and output an error such as the following.

 ```vim
 libbpf: load bpf program failed: Invalid argument